Soroptimist International

-Soroptimist International (SI) was founded in 1921 as a global volunteer service club|service organization for women with nearly 72,000 members in 121 countries worldwide.
-Soroptimist International also offers Associate Membership and E-Clubs.
+Soroptimist International (SI), founded in 1921, is a global volunteer service for women with almost 66,000 members in 118 countries worldwide.
+Soroptimist International includes associate membership and e-clubs.

-There are five Soroptimist Federations under the umbrella of Soroptimist International: Soroptimist International Africa Federation (SIAF), Soroptimist International of the Americas (SIA), Soroptimist International of Europe (SIE), Soroptimist International of Great Britain & Ireland (SIGBI) and Soroptimist International of South East Asia Pacific (SISEAP).

-Soroptimist International has special consultative status at the Economic and Social Council (ECOSOC) at the United Nations which gives it a voice on important discussion papers and allows them to attend the Commission of the Status of Women in New York each year to where the Soroptimist International President leads a delegation.
+Soroptimist International has special consultative status at the Economic and Social Council (ECOSOC) at the United Nations, which gives it a voice on important discussion papers.
+It also allows them to attend the Commission of the Status of Women in New York each year where the Soroptimist International President leads a delegation.

-Every two years Soroptimist International launches a Soroptimist International President's Appeal.
+Every two years, Soroptimist International launches a Soroptimist International President's Appeal.

 Etymology

-The name "Soroptimist" was coined by combining the Latin words soror "sister" and optima "best", and can be taken to mean "best for women".
+The name "Soroptimist" was coined by combining the Latin words soror "sister" and optima "best", and can be taken to mean "best for women."

 Founding and history

-The organisation has its roots in the Soroptimist movement, started in the USA in 1921 by Stuart Morrow, and in particular in the Soroptimist Club of Oakland, California, founded that same year, with Violet Richardson as president.
+The organization has its roots in the Soroptimist movement, started in the U.S. in 1921 by Stuart Morrow, and in particular in the Soroptimist Club of Oakland, California, founded that same year, with Violet Richardson as president.
+Eloise B. Cushing did the major writing of the organization's first constitution and by-laws, which was required to file for the charter; this document went on to serve as the guidelines for all the national and international Soroptimist clubs.

-In May 1920, a Venture Club was formed in Bristol (UK) with encouragement by the Rotary Club (formed in Bristol in 1917) with Eleanor Addison Phillips (Headmistress of Clifton High School) as founder and its First President.
+In parallel, in May 1920, a Venture Club was formed in Bristol, UK, with encouragement by the Bristol Rotary Club (formed in 1917) with Eleanor Addison Phillips (headmistress of Clifton High School, Bristol) as founder and its first president.
 In 1930, when it was realised that Venture Clubs and Soroptimist Clubs had shared goals, the two organisations amalgamated.
-(Reference ‘100 Years of Sisterhood: Bristol Fashion’ by Dr Marion Reid - Redcliffe Press).
-In July 2021, to commemorate 100 years of the Bristol Club, a blue plaque was unveiled at Clifton High School in Bristol, celebrating Eleanor Addison Phillips.
+In July 2021, to commemorate 100 years of the Bristol Club (and celebrate Eleanor Addison Phillips), a blue plaque was unveiled at Clifton High School.

-The Federation, Soroptimist International of Great Britain & Ireland (SIGBI) was formed in 1934.

-Sources agree that the Soroptimist movement was influenced by the existence of Rotarianism, but differ on the precise relationship between the two.
-For instance, Davis, in reference to early Soroptimism in the USA, wrote that Soroptimism was a women's organisation connected to the Rotary Clubs for men that promoted the support of professional women as well as the ideals of service and internationalism.
+Sources agree that the Soroptimist movement was influenced by the existence of Rotarianism, though sources differ on the precise relationship between the two.
+For instance, Davis, in reference to early Soroptimism in the U.S., wrote that Soroptimism was a women's organisation connected to the Rotary Clubs for men that promoted the support of professional women as well as the ideals of service and internationalism.
 By contrast, Doughan wrote that the Soroptimist movement in Britain originally arose as a reaction against Rotarian and other masculinism among women who saw similar opportunities for service, but had no connection with Rotary men, or even if they did, were unwilling to accept the subordinate position implied by the structure of the Inner Wheel.